Select your location

 7 MIN ARTICLE

-At Capital Group, using third-party data is only the beginning of how we monitor potential and current investments.
-Corporate holdings1 are reviewed against available third-party ESG scores to identify potential ESG risks.
-Then we draw on our investment professionals' deep knowledge and understanding of the investment to determine if the issues are material, how they are being addressed, and how we will act on that information.
+At Capital Group, using third-party data is only a part of how we monitor current and potential investments.
+Corporate holdings* are reviewed against available third-party ESG data to identify potential ESG risks.
+We then draw on our investment professionals' deep knowledge and understanding of the issuer to determine the materiality of the risk to the investment case.

 KEY TAKEAWAYS

-• Third-party data add an element of objectivity to the investment process, but ESG score providers often disagree.
+• Third-party data add an element of objectivity to the investment process.

 • Our own deep research is crucial as we analyze how issuers are addressing potential ESG risks.